tincerti/tincerti.github.io/_pages/about.md

 I typically use field experiments or original data collection and observational econometrics in my research.
 I have also conducted research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
 My research has been published in the *American Political Science Review* and *British Journal of Political Science*, among other outlets.

-I received my Ph.D. from Yale University (2022) and my B.A. from UC Berkeley (2012), and previously worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.
+I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012), and previously worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.